Reading Library

 WNYC -- 10 min listen --

 This is a Politico article discussing the Green Amendment, approved by NY State residents in 2021, and its relevance to Congestion Pricing.
-Article here
+Article here.

 Four City Council Members (Carolina RiveraChris MarteErik Bottcher, and Keith Powers) have issued a letter addressing concerns about the Central Business District Tolling Program in NYC, stressing the need for fairness for residents below 60th Street.
 It suggests a residential discount program and emphasizes the importance of using generated revenue to improve transit infrastructure, citing recent subway issues.
 The representatives urged the MTA to consider these recommendations for the program's successful implementation, offering further discussion for a solution benefiting all New Yorkers, particularly those in the CBD.
 See full letter HERE